Gabya06/datascience/LogisticRegression/README.md

 the density estimate of race and birth weight (1st) as well as age and birth weight (2nd).

-The 1st kde plot shows that the lowest points come from the white and other race women samples, and that the birth weight varies less for black women.
+<em> 1st kde plot</em>: Shows that the lowest points come from the white and other
+race women samples, and that the birth weight varies less for black women.

-The 2nd plot shows that birth weight <1000g comes from women around 27-30 years old, and that there arent any low births for women at the maximum age in the training set.
+<em> The 2nd plot</em>: Shows that birth weight <1000g comes from women around 27-30
+years old, and that there arent any low births for women at the maximum age in the training set.
 The maximum age for women is 45 and there are no low birth weight babies.